 A minimum undergraduate GPA of 3.0 in the last 60 units will be required for admission to the M.S. program.

-A minimum score of 4.0 on the GRE analytical writing component is required for admission to the program.
-International students must achieve a minimum score of 550 on paper-based TOEFL test, or 80 on online iBT TOEFL, or 7.0 on IELTS, or an overall academic score of 65 on PTE (Pearson Test of English).
+International students must achieve a minimum score of 550 on the paper-based TOEFL test, or 80 on online iBT TOEFL, or 7.0 on IELTS, or an overall academic score of 65 on PTE (Pearson Test of English).
 The English standard must be completed prior to admission to the graduate program.

 All students are conditionally admitted pending: